zxyqq/cnocr/README_en.md

   <img src="https://huggingface.co/datasets/breezedeus/cnocr-wx-qr-code/resolve/main/wx-qr-code.JPG" alt="WeChat Group" width="300px"/>
 </div>

-The author also maintains **Planet of Knowledge** [**CnOCR/CnSTD Private Group**](https://t.zsxq.com/FEYZRJQ), welcome to join.
-The **Planet of Knowledge Private Group** will release some CnOCR/CnSTD related private materials one after another, including [**more detailed training tutorials**](https://articles.zsxq.com/id_u6b4u0wrf46e.html), **non-public models**, answers to problems encountered during usage, etc. This group also releases the latest research materials related to OCR/STD.
-In addition, **the author in the private group provides free training services for unique data twice a month**.
+The author also maintains **Planet of Knowledge** [**CnOCR/CnSTD Private Group**](https://t.zsxq.com/FEYZRJQ), where questions are more likely to receive prompt responses from the author.
+You are welcome to join.
+Knowledge Planet Members can enjoy the following benefits:

+* Access to download some non-open source paid models for free.
+* A 20% discount on the purchase of all other paid models.
+* Rapid responses from the author to various difficulties encountered during usage.
+* The author offers two free training services per month using unique data.
+* The group will continuously release exclusive materials related to CnOCR/CnSTD.
+* The group will regularly publish the latest research materials related to OCR, STD, CV, and more.

 ## Documentation